UM-Dearborn Canvas Maizey Connector

 Here are some questions you may have around this new pilot tool:

-Official Banner courses or WIP courses from UM-Dearborn’s Academic Canvas.
+Official Banner courses in UM-Dearborn’s Academic Canvas.
 The Maizey Canvas Connector is not available for Professional Development Canvas at this time.

-Ann Arbor is covering the cost of Maizey through the end of the 2023-2024 academic year.
-After that, UM-Dearborn’s ITS will cover the cost of Maizey use with the UM-Dearborn Canvas Connector through the pilot phase.
-Usage and cost information discovered through the pilot phase will be used to determine how Maizey will be funded in the future.
+Ann Arbor is covering the cost of Maizey through the end of the 2026-2027 academic year.
+After that, UM-Dearborn’s ITS may cover the cost of Maizey use with the UM-Dearborn Canvas Connector.
+Usage and cost information discovered through current use of Maizey will determine how it will be funded in the future.

 Maizey may be able to give students some guidance when an instructor not be available to immediately answer questions.
 Maizey may also help students locate where specific material is covered in the Canvas course, as it will attempt to reference the source of its responses.
 It may improve the overall student experience by providing immediate responses to students, though students should always check the responses for accuracy as GenAI does not always provide accurate information, sometimes confidently providing wrong information.